danbenton/aws_cloud_dev/9_developer_theory.md

 - **Blue / Green** - New instances are provisioned and the new application is deployed to these new instances.
 Traffic is routed to the new instances according to your own schedule.
 Supported for EC2, on-premise systems and Lambda functions.
 Roll back is easy, just route the traffic back to the original instances.
   - *Blue* is the active deployment
   - *Green* is the new release
-# CodePipeline 101 Hi, I don't have a kit for you you would need to take one of our projects as a starter which I do not have access to right now, i would say around 2 weeks to get started with the stack by the time you request vitalize id, siteminder id and so on for a basic project
+# CodePipeline 101
 **AWS CodePipeline** is a fully managed CI/CD service.
-Hi, I don't have a kit for you you would need to take one of our projects as a starter which I do not have access to right now, i would say around 2 weeks to get started with the stack by the time you request vitalize id, siteminder id and so on for a basic project
 CodePipeline can orchestrate the build, test and deployment of your appliction every time there is a change to your code - all based on a user devinded software release process.
-Hi, I don't have a kit for you you would need to take one of our projects as a starter which I do not have access to right now, i would say around 2 weeks to get started with the stack by the time you request vitalize id, siteminder id and so on for a basic project
 Traditional, manual approaches to code delivery can be slow and prone to errors, whereas an automated process allows developers to grequently release new features and bug fixes in a fast and reliable way.
-Hi, I don't have a kit for you you would need to take one of our projects as a starter which I do not have access to right now, i would say around 2 weeks to get started with the stack by the time you request vitalize id, siteminder id and so on for a basic project
-### Simple WorkflowHi, I don't have a kit for you you would need to take one of our projects as a starter which I do not have access to right now, i would say around 2 weeks to get started with the stack by the time you request vitalize id, siteminder id and so on for a basic project
+### Simple Workflow
 CodePipeline allows you to model your release process as a workfow or pipeline made up of different tasks, such as the simple workflow represented below:

 `code update -> build --> test --> deploy`